GNS3/gns3-web-ui/README.md

         bump --prepatch

-## Staging release
+### Staging release

 In case you would like to create a new staging release.
 Please create draft release on github, like `0.0.1-dev1`.
-After successful build you can find there artifacts.
+After successful build you can find artifacts there.

-# Development

-## How to upgrade package.json?

-        yarn upgrade --latest

 ## Further help